 With the recent passing of Ken Catchpole OAM and Stan Pilecki Australian Rugby has lost two outstanding servants of the game who each gave the “green and gold” character and class.
-In joining the entire Rugby community is mourning the loss of two mercurial personalities The Rugby Club Foundation acknowledges that it has also lost two eminent Honorary Life members.
+In joining the entire Rugby community is mourning the loss of two mercurial personalities The Rugby Club Foundation acknowledges that it has also lost two eminent Rugby Life members.

 Whilst they possessed differing personalities we can all be grateful for the enduring and selfless contribution which Ken and Stan each made to Rugby both on and off the playing field.
 The best wishes of the Directors and Members of The Rugby Club Foundation are with their families as they come to terms with the passing of these two fine men.